What is the Operating Ratio Formula?

 In certain cases, the cost of goods sold is given separately from operating expenses.
 In such cases, the cost of goods sold is added to operating expenses.

-Examples of Operating Ratio Formula
+Calculation of Operating Ratio

 The following examples will give us more clarity on the subject matter.